Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 - Fontawesome was used for the icons in the site https://fontawesome.com/
 - MongoDB was used as the database for the users CRUD operations https://cloud.mongodb.com/
 - The enviroment variables that were used in this project were taken from the Code Institutes walkthrough project PythonMiniProject https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/579bbf01edaf47938e6a860b8f08f275/
+- Help on fixing my textarea was taken from Stackoverflow https://stackoverflow.com/questions/5271782/how-to-disable-the-resize-grabber-of-textarea

  The images used throughout the site were taken from the below links:
 - https://pixnio.com/media/woman-cooking-breakfast-people-ingredients